felipe-kosouski/library-manager/README.md

 ## Local

-### Ruby Version
+### Ruby and Rails Version
-- Ensure you have Ruby installed.
-This project uses Ruby version specified in the `Gemfile`.
+- Ensure you have Ruby 3.3.0 installed.
+- Ensure you have Rails 7.1.4 installed.

 ### System Dependencies
 - Install dependencies using Bundler and Yarn: